Loading…

 Director, Global Regulatory Policy & Intelligence, Amgen, United States

-Chelsea O’Connell, MS, RAC, joined Amgen in 2011 and is currently a Global Regulatory Policy & Intelligence Director, where she advances strategic regulatory policy goals by engaging with health authorities, industry, professional associations, and other stakeholders across various...
+Chelsea O’Connell, MS, RAC, joined Amgen in 2011 and is currently US Lead, Global Regulatory Policy & Intelligence, where she advances strategic regulatory policy goals by engaging with health authorities, industry, professional associations, and other stakeholders across various...
 Read More →

 AS